ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

 that integrates ontology parsing, semantic extraction, reasoning, and metric computation.
 The Pizza ontology, a canonical OWL ontology modelling pizza types and ingredients, serves as an illustrative example to concretise the approach.

+> LLMs generate text based on learned statistical patterns but may produce outputs that are semantically inconsistent or factually incorrect relative to domain knowledge.
+Standard evaluation metrics (e.g., BLEU, ROUGE) focus on surface similarity rather than semantic validity.
+Domain-specific evaluation requires grounding outputs in formal knowledge representations.
+{:.yellow}

 ## 2. Background and Literature Review